 As 2018 draws to a close, it's clear that our earlier predictions about President Trump's effect on manufacturing M&A were right on target.
 Boosting domestic manufacturing has been a key policy focus for the Trump administration and the President is likely to build on his early successes.
 Removing excessive manufacturing regulations, addressing global trade imbalances, providing manufacturing reshoring incentives, reducing the corporate tax rate, and reducing unemployment by creating manufacturing jobs have been a boon to manufacturers in 2018.

 These efforts outweigh the impact of modest interest rate increases on the manufacturing M&A outlook.
 Investor sentiment soared the day after the 2018 midterms and the Fed made no changes to monetary policy after the election, so the changes to the Congressional balance of power are unlikely to inhibit manufacturing growth.

-The National Association for Manufacturing's (NAM) most recent quarterly outlook survey reports that the four-quarter average of positive outlook is at an all-time high of over 93%.
+The National Association for Manufacturing's (NAM) most recent quarterly outlook survey reports that the four-quarter average of a positive outlook is at an all-time high of over 93%.
 NAM expects the annual outlook for 2018 to be the highest in the 20-year history of the statistic.
 Survey respondents expect both sales and production to rise by about 5%.

 Lifting Manufacturing Regulations Spurs Growth

 Some of the President's earliest Executive Orders targeted reduction of the business regulatory burden that imposes more than twice the financial impact on manufacturing than on any other business sector.
 The cost of regulatory compliance has been particularly onerous for smaller businesses.
 He put administrative rules on hold and required the lifting of two existing regulations for every new regulation imposed.
 He also signed Congressional legislation that requires Congressional action for the re-promulgation of any regulation that had been previously lifted.